mono/website/docs/compiling-mono/windows/index.md

 **NOTE**, above path will change depending on source location, build location, 32/64-bit build configuration and used GC.
 The example above uses the default build location for a 64-bit release build Mono runtime configured to use SGEN GC.

-## Build Mono mingw runtime, BCL and Tests.
+## Build Mono mingw runtime, BCL and Tests

 Switch to the Cygwin shell previously used and run: